Categories

 “When you use google Search to find a suitable Web Designer, should you trust the paid Adverts Google serves you?”

-We’d say the short answer is no. To understand why we’ve come to this conclusion, you need to understand the main reason people choose to pay for Google Ads.
+We’d say the short answer is no. To understand why we’ve come to this conclusion, you need to understand the main reason people choose to pay for Google Ads (updated: 2024).

 When you make any search via Google, the first four or five results you’ll be presented with, will be paid advertisements.

-The results below these ads are called the ‘organic’ listings.
-These are the actual, genuine results of your search – not the ads.
+Below these paid ads you’ll find the actual, genuine results of your search – these are called the ‘organic’ results listings.

-Those on the organic list will have ‘earned’ their place in the results, and importantly, they will not have paid anyone to be there.
+Those on the organic list will have ‘earned’ their place on the list, and most importantly, they will not have paid Google to be there.

-Most often, organisations pay Google to appear on the results list via ads, because they haven’t earned the right to be listed organically.
-It’s effectively paying to jump the queue.
+Most often, the reason organisations pay Google to appear at the top of the results list (via advertisements), is because they haven’t earned the right to be listed organically.
+It’s a way of effectively paying to jump the queue.

 How The Organic Listing Works

-The algorithm Google uses to determine who appears on the organic list utilises a whole variety of attributes.
-One of the most important is how many other websites link to the website listed.
-This suggests to Google that the website contains valuable information, and is why others sites are referencing it.
+The algorithm Google uses to determine who appears on the organic list, utilises a whole variety of attributes.
+One of the most important, is how many other websites are linking to the website listed.
+This works because it suggests to Google that the website likely contains valuable information, and is the reason why others websites are referencing it.
 Another important attribute is how long the listed website has existed.
+A long-established website suggests stability, reliability and authority.

 Google Ads – Websites That Are Somewhat Misleading

-In doing our own research on search results for our own sector, we often find paid Google ads listings that link to websites that attempt to mislead potential customers.
+Doing our own research on search results for our own sector, we often find paid Google ads that link to websites that attempt to mislead potential customers.

-Other websites try to target the UK market by buying .co.uk domains and explicitly claiming they’re UK based, when they’re not.
-This is often just a means for out-sourcing companies, working elsewhere in the world, to obtain valuable UK customers.
+Other Google Ads link to websites that attempt to target the UK market by buying .co.uk domains and explicitly claiming they’re UK based, when they’re not.
+This is often just a means for out-sourcing companies, working elsewhere in the world, to fool valuable UK customers.
+You’re not required to prove you are UK based, to buy a UK Domain Name.

-Websites using these and other tactics, would never be able to obtain a respectable position on any organic listing, so they have no option but to pay Google to get listed at all.
+Websites using these and other dubious tactics, would never be able to obtain a respectable position on Google’s organic listing, so they have no option but to pay Google to get listed at all.

 Are You Being Served?